Volvo EX90 Review & Prices

 The Volvo EX90 certainly has its quirks, but it’s still a lovely thing to cruise around in

-In terms of range, the Volvo EX90 has a massive battery, which offers an official range of 375 miles.
-This is a big, heavy SUV, though, and unsurprisingly efficiency isn’t great; we saw 2.4 miles per kWh, which isn’t terrible for this type of car but would equate to a range of around 260 miles.
-At least fast charging is very impressive, with a maximum speed of 250kW.
+The Volvo EX90 has a massive battery, which offers an official range of 378 miles.
+This is a big, heavy SUV, though, so unsurprisingly efficiency isn’t great; we saw 2.4 miles per kWh, which isn’t terrible for this type of car but would equate to a range of around 260 miles.
+At least fast charging is very impressive, with a maximum speed of 250kW - that means a 10-80% charge of that huge battery in around 30 minutes.

-There’s a lot to love about this upmarket EV, then, but there’s no denying it’s an expensive thing and the lack of some technology at launch is a shame.
+There’s lots to love about the upmarket EX90, then, but it’s expensive and it’s a shame it’s not as comfortable as it should be.
 You’ll want to check out the latest Volvo EX90 deals on Carwow if you want the best price.
 You can also get a great deal on other new Volvos, as well as used Volvos from our network of trusted dealers.
 Carwow can help you sell your current car quickly and easily, too.

 How much is the Volvo EX90?